 - Conduct exploratory spatial data analysis and identify and apply the correct analytical tools for a given problem; and

 - Perform spatial regression analyses and produce basic smoothed disease maps.

 Students should have a good basic understanding of the software program R as this will be heavily used.
 A good understanding of mixed effect regression modeling is also required.

 |Hugh Sturrock, PhD, MSc

 Course content will be delivered through weekly interactive lectures.
 These will take place on Wednesdays from 12:30 PM to 3:30 PM, Sept.
 18 to Dec.
 4 (no class on Nov.
 27).

 Readings will be provided and accessible through the course's online syllabus.

 - Weekly Written Assignments (20%)

-To apply for this course, please fill out and submit the application below.
-Course fees are covered by the Department of Epidemiology and Biostatistics.
-The deadline for application is September 7, 2018.
-Only one application needs to be completed for all courses desired during the quarter.
+To enroll in this course, please fill out and submit the application below.
+Course fees are covered by the Department of Epidemiology and Biostatistics, and hence there is no charge for this course.

 The application is best completed using the latest version of Firefox, Chrome or Safari.